Introduction

 So, which one?

 The concept of everything long-lasting depends on a strong foundation.
 This applies to decks as well.
 When building a deck, combining it with the local conditions, perfect design and your budget, might just make it all worth it.
 It is all about what you need, but also what you must avoid.
 The question is: What is your budget?
 How much time are you willing to spend?
-How fast do you want the project to be done?
+How fast do you want the project to be completed?
 How much hard work are you able to handle?
 How much mess can you deal with?

 What kind of foundations do you have at home?
 Or are you planning on starting a deck project in a near future?
 What foundation speaks to your requirements the most?